Employee Attrition vs. Employee Turnover: What you need to know.

-1 in 3 workers will leave their job to work somewhere else by 2020.
+1 in 3 workers will leave their job to work somewhere else by the end of 2020.
 Do you like the sound of that statistic?
 No?
 Neither do we.

 There are a number of metrics that many companies use in order to measure the efficiency of their recruitment.
 Employee attrition and employee turnover are often used interchangeably, but they do represent two different types of employee “churn”.